elementor/elementor-developers-docs/src/context-menu/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

 A context menu is a popup menu that appears when users right click an element in the [Elementor preview](/editor/elementor-preview) area.
 This popup menu offers a set of available actions based on location or the selected element.
-This is why it is called a context menu.
+That is why it is called a context menu.

 ![Elementor Context Menu](/assets/img/elementor-context-menu.png)